fabianszyman/myinstagram-bot/README.md

 - Handle case when User has wrong password
 - Handle case when User tried to log in to many times

-- deploy app to production
+- deploy app to production  --> test